schowdhuri/uport-devdocs/markdown/docs/overview/overview.md

 Typically, on boarding new users to dApps is a challenging process.
 Before they sign up to your app they must first:

 - Download a wallet
-- Understand what a seed is and back it up
+- Understand what a seed is and store it somewhere safe
 - Buy Ethereum on an exchange
 - Understand numerous new concepts
 - Now finally remember to come back to your dApp to sign up

 Developing Decentralized Apps is already difficult.
 Convincing users to try your dApp, create a transaction, and return again and again is even harder.
 As a developer you want Users that are active and come back to your Application.
 To be successful developers need to build a long-term relationship with them and their data.

+##### As a developer you want Users that are active and come back to your App.

  uPort enables developers to on board their users in a simple and frictionless manner, allowing users to take control over their identities and Ethereum transactions.
 Most Ethereum development libraries don&#39;t have the concept of a user.